 CC&R Enforcement and Remedies

-Homeowner association (HOA) covenants are more common in newer properties or planned communities.
-Covenants can restrict property use both inside the home, outside the home, and on the land.
-Common covenants, conditions, and restrictions include:
+Home Owners Associations (HOA) and neighborhood association covenants are common in condominiums and planned communities.
+Covenants can restrict property use inside and outside the home.
+Declaration of covenants, conditions, and restrictions include language relating to:

 - Landscaping maintenance